JacobDowns/SheetModel/README.md

 ```bash
 export PYTHONPATH="<insert SheetModel directory here>:$PYTHONPATH"
 ```
-You can test everything is working by opening an ``ipython`` terminal and typing:
+You can test the installation by opening an ``ipython`` terminal and typing:

 ```python
 from sheet_model import *